dylancajigas/magni-line-follower/README.md

 ### Barcode Creator Python Script
 This script generates barcodes for the magni robot to scan.
 It is made for use in a command line interface.

+### Camera Bracket
+There is both a STL and a Solidworks file for the bracket used to secure the camera to the body of the magni robot.
+It can be 3D printed and secured to the front holes of the frame using 4 bolts and nuts.